 - No one is immune to skin cancer and there’s no such thing as a ‘base’ tan to protect you

-Having olive or dark skin doesn’t make you bullet proof to the damaging effects of UV.
+Having olive or dark skin doesn’t make you bullet proof.
 Skin cancer can and does happen to all skin types.
 Suntanned skin is a sign that your skin cells are in trauma and have been damaged.
 Getting a ‘base’ tan at the start of summer indicates the skin’s cell have already had some damage increasing your risk of skin cancer.

 - Sun protection is needed when the UV is 3 and above – not just when it’s hot and sunny